Judith Hemmendinger

-Judith Hemmendinger (born October 2, 1923) is a German-born Israeli researcher and author specializing in child survivors of the Holocaust.
+Judith Hemmendinger (née Feist, 2 October 1923 – 24 March 2024) was a German-born Israeli researcher and author who specialised in child survivors of the Holocaust.
 During World War II, she was a social worker and refugee counselor for the Œuvre de secours aux enfants (OSE), a French Jewish children's aid organization based in Geneva, and from 1945 to 1947, she directed a home for child survivors of Buchenwald in France.
-She has authored books and papers on the Holocaust experiences and later lives of child survivors.
+She authored books and papers on the Holocaust experiences and later lives of child survivors.
 She was awarded the French Legion of Honor in 2003.